ALSETLab/2025-Summer-PowerGrid-Course/docs/06_Organization.md

 To contact the course organizers follow the link [here](./07_Contact-and-Info.md).

 ### Acknowledgement
-The organizers wish to thank the [Ecole Centrale de Lyon](https://www.ec-lyon.fr/en) for [selecting Prof. Vanfretti as Visiting Faculty](https://ecse.rpi.edu/news/ecse-prof-luigi-vanfretti-selected-invited-professor-ecl-lyon-france), which made it possible to organize this course.
+The organizers wish to thank the [Ecole Centrale de Lyon](https://www.ec-lyon.fr/en) for [selecting Prof. Vanfretti as Invited Professor](https://ecse.rpi.edu/news/ecse-prof-luigi-vanfretti-selected-invited-professor-ecl-lyon-france), which made it possible to organize this course.

 <img src="./assets/footer.jpg" width=600>